audiomuze/tagminder/README.md

 - modularise code, a single file is fast becomeing unmanageable

-- ~~fix update failure bug in live_in_subtitle_means_live()~~
+- ~~fix update failure bug in live_in_subtitle_means_live()~~  Completed!

-- incorporate metadata normalisation routines to standardise case of track TITLE, PERFORMER, COMPOSER & LABEL metadata.
-Investigate whether MBID obviates this need in Logitechmediaserver
+- incorporate metadata normalisation routines to standardise case of track TITLE, ~~PERFORMER~~, ~~COMPOSER~~ & LABEL metadata.  ~~Investigate whether MBID obviates this need in Logitechmediaserver~~

-- leverage cosine similarity to generate potential duplicates/ variations on performer name in contributor metadata requiring manual tagging intervention.  ~~~In progress!~~~ Now completed!
+- ~~leverage cosine similarity to generate potential duplicates/ variations on performer name (ARTIST, PERFORMER, COMPOSER, ALBUMARTIST)  in contributor metadata requiring manual tagging intervention.~~ Completed!

-- add MusicBrainz identifiers to all ARTIST, PERFORMER, COMPOSER, LYRICIST, WRITER, LABEL, WORK, PART and ALBUMARTIST tags leveraging a download of tables from the MusicBrainz database
+- add MusicBrainz identifiers to all ~~ARTIST~~, PERFORMER, ~~COMPOSER~~, LYRICIST, WRITER, LABEL, WORK, PART and ~~ALBUMARTIST~~ tags leveraging a download of tables from the MusicBrainz database.
+Code now enriches from existing metadata in alib or leverages musicbrainz table if present

 - remember to search for ARTIST and ALBUMARTIST with \\ where musicbrainz_artistid and musicbrainz_albumartistid not like \\ to ensure additional MBID’s are added where appropriate